 It’s important to note that the measured noise levels are not just from Eastland Port activity.
 Noise from other sources such as weather events, passing heavy vehicles, and other environmental factors will also be measured.
 This will influence the noise monitoring data.

 Noise data is presented in a graph which shows the average noise level throughout the day in 15 minute periods (LAeq 15min).
 The example below explains how to read the graph.
-To see the real-time noise data, enter the password “public” into the following link.
+Click here to see the real-time noise data.

 Eastland Port is always focused on looking for new and better ways to keep our noise levels at a minimum.
 We’re keeping our eyes and ears open for quieter ways to work.